 The company’s live chat pops up.
 In most cases, you have no idea who you’re dealing with.
-In the small chance that there is a picture of the person helping you, it’s obviously a fake, stock image.
+There’s usually a small chance there is a picture of the person helping you, it’s obviously a fake, stock image.

-(Or worse, they don’t offer live chat and force you to send an impersonal, slooooow email.)
+(Or worse – they don’t offer live chat and force you to send an impersonal, slow email.)

 But not FastComet.

-Shortly after visiting their site for the first time, Bogdan reached out for help.
-And to my surprise, he started engaging seconds after I threw a question his way.
+Shortly after visiting their site for the first time, Frank G. reached out for help.
+To our surprise, he started engaging seconds after we threw a question his way.

-Bogdan was super friendly, answering my queries within seconds.
+Frank was super-friendly, answering our queries within seconds.
 It shows he’s a real person who’s friendly and wants to help.